PARANIMO TERMS OF SERVICES

 (d) you remain responsible for first-line support to the End-Users you have introduced.

-(b) give warranties or representations on our behalf;
+(b) not pledge our credit, give warranties or representations on our behalf, or commit us to any contract;

-31.6 We may suspend or revoke reseller rights if these Terms are breached or where we otherwise consider it necessary to protect the integrity of the Platform.
+33.5 We may suspend or revoke reseller rights if these Terms are breached or where we otherwise consider it necessary to protect the integrity of the Platform.

-33. Administration of Schemes
+34. Administration of Schemes (general)

-33.2 This includes responsibility for:
+34.2 This includes responsibility for:

 (a) verifying each user’s eligibility to access the Platform and ensuring user details are accurate, current, and securely managed;